THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 In 1968 Mike Matthew's was introduced by his colleages at IBM to Bell Labs inventor Robert (Bob) Myer (incorrectly spelled Meyer or Mayer in some other sources - not to be confused with Roger Mayer, another effects pedal designer at the time).
 Myer had been at Bell labs for 12 years, mostly working on transistor circuits for military applications.
 He did consulting and design work on the side and created circuits for several other companies before meeting Matthews.
 The two began work on a new stomp box circuit that would compete with the popular fuzz guitar tones of the mid to late sixties.
 The pedal, which was originally supposed to be a “distortion free sustainer”, was to be released under the E-H label.

-Myer designed and made a prototype pedal but had to add another pre-amp booster stage before the pedal because he over-estimated the output voltage of the guitar.
+Myer created a prototype pedal but had to add another pre-amp booster stage before the pedal because he over-estimated the output voltage of the guitar.
 Myer was not a musician.
 Matthews was, but his instrument was the keyboard.
-To test the pedal, Matthews would plug a guitar and amplifier up and simply pluck the guitar strings.
+To test the pedal, Matthews would plug a guitar into an amplifier and simply pluck the guitar strings.
 The sustainer, which would eventually become the E-H Black Finger compressor, was built to Bell labs standards and was very complicated and expensive.
 It still needed work, but Mike did like the small volume boosting pre-amp Myer had built and the overdriven signal it sent to the amp.
 He wanted to make a product out of it, and paid Myer $500 cash for the design.
-Myer has said he simply "slapped together" the booster, but what he had created was the simple, single transistor, LPB-1 (Linear Power Booster), which by all accounts was the industry's first guitar-amp overdrive pedal.
+Myer has said he simply "slapped together" the booster, which was the simple, single transistor, LPB-1 (Linear Power Booster).
+Even though similar amplifier circuit designs existed previously, this is considered one of the first guitar-amp overdrive pedals made in America.
 Matthews sold this first E-H branded product by mail order in 1968 and quit IBM to focus exclusively on his own company.
-Bob Myer's design ushered in the age of pre-amp overdive distortion, giving makers the idea to add multiple gain stage pre-amps inside their amplifiers.
+The LPB-1 ushered in the age of pre-amp overdive distortion, giving makers the idea to add multiple gain stage pre-amps inside their amplifiers.
 Hartley Peavey, owner of Peavey Electonics Corp., was one of the first makers to incorporate this into one of his amplifiers.
 Matthews took the profits from the LPB-1 and reinvested them back into the company by paying Myer for more design work.
-Myer understood now that Matthew's needed simple circuits that could be made inexpensively, rather than the complex circuits he had been used to building under Bell Labs standards.
+Myer understood now that Matthew's only needed simple circuits that could be made inexpensively, rather than the more complex and expensive circuits he had been used to building under Bell Labs standards.

 The mail order selling of the LPB-1 at full list price ($14.95) by E-H did not make much money, but it helped pay for the advertising costs which spread the E-H name around and created a demand for the product.
 E-H sold to the retail stores/dealers at a discounted price, so they could still make their margin, and that's where the bulk of the pedals were sold.
 A host of other Myer designed E-H products followed in early 1969, each fitting into the same LPB-1 box.
 One of these was the Muff Fuzz, an analog two transistor fuzz tone pedal.
 Matthews named it a “muff” because in his words it had a “funky, soft, muffled sound”.